-I first heard the music of fiddler Hanneke Cassel on an iTunes Celtic music radio station called “A Celtic Sojourn” out of Boston.
-(If anyone doesn’t know about iTunes radio, check it out; you can listen to radio from around the world.
+I first heard the music of fiddler Hanneke Cassel on an Apple Music Celtic music radio station called “A Celtic Sojourn” out of Boston.
+(If anyone doesn’t know about Apple radio, check it out; you can listen to radio from around the world.
 I enjoy this particular station for its music, but the fact that the announcer has a delightful voice doesn’t hurt either.)

 As I was listening one day in my apartment, the most glorious fiddle music came on and filled the room.
 I stopped doing what I was doing.
 I stopped thinking what I had been thinking.
 I stopped feeling how I had been feeling.
 And I’m pretty sure that I spent the length of that song literally dancing around my living room, followed by a sudden rush back to my computer as the song ended to catch the name of the artist that had produced these euphoria-inducing strains.